Improving Immune Resilience and Supporting Respiratory Health with NAC

-With regard to our current war against coronavirus and its associated complications, there is some hope that natural compounds such as NAC may be helpful in ameliorating the so-called “cytokine storm”, an extreme inflammatory response that can lead to acute respiratory distress, organ failure, and death.
+We now know that at the heart of most severe cases of illness and death from COVID-19, is a dysregulated host immune response following infection with the virus, and much of the research has been centred around ameliorating the so-called “cytokine storm”.
+A cytokine storm is an extreme inflammatory response that can lead to acute respiratory distress, organ failure, and death.
 Research suggests that NAC among other compounds may help to reduce the inflammation in the lungs from RNA viruses and boost type 1 interferon response, thereby improving the body’s ability to create antibodies against these viruses.
-The researchers conclude that these compounds may indeed, “help provide relief to people infected with encapsulated RNA viruses such as influenza and coronavirus.”
-11
+The researchers conclude that these compounds may indeed, “help provide relief to people infected with encapsulated RNA viruses such as influenza and coronavirus.”13

 1. Pirabbasi E, Shahar S et al. Efficacy of Ascorbic Acid (Vitamin C) and/N-Acetylcysteine (NAC) Supplementation on nutritional and Antioxidant Status of Male Chronic Obstructive Disease (COPD) Patients.
 J Nutri Sci Vitaminol (Tokyo) 2016;62(1):54-61